etianen/django-herokuapp/README.rst

 Deploying (and redeploying) your site to Heroku
 -----------------------------------------------

-When your site is configured and ready to roll, you can deploy it to Heroku using the following command (using the `./manage.sh wrapper script <https://github.com/etianen/django-herokuapp/blob/master/herokuapp/project_template/manage.sh>`_ for brevity):
+When your site is configured and ready to roll, you can deploy it to Heroku using the following command.

 ::